Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 ##Modal dialog

 The modal dialog control is documented elsewhere, however, it's important to understand that it is used to display one of two content.
-The main content or the overlaying content, meant/intended to be an overlay of some kind, or a modal dialog dialog.
+The main content or the overlaying content, meant/intended to be an overlay of some kind, or a modal dialog.
 An example of this might be a login form or a busy indicator.

-The bootstrapper automatically wraps the root frame in a modal dialog.
+The Bootstrapper automatically wraps the root frame in a modal dialog.
 It exposes this through the `Bootstrapper.ModalDialog` property.
 Here, a developer can set their own ModalContent and the ModalDialog's IsModal value.

 > Note: developers who intercept the standard Frame creation pipeline - for example, using the HamburgerMenu Shell approach - will find the Bootstrapper.ModalDialog property to be null.
 But this can be custom-implemented by the developer.